sendwithus/battlesnake/README.md

     $ vagrant resume
     $ bin/run

+__Admin accounts__

+Only the 'admin' team can make certain changes such as registering teams.
+The first time you run the server, you'll need to create an admin account which can be done by running `bin/admin`.

 __Managing database__

 Occasionally, you may need to blow away the MongoDB database or something.
 Hopefully not in production.